Myth-busting Facts and Revelations from

 The gun lobby insists that “An armed society is a polite society,” because in areas with more guns, criminals allegedly live in fear of law-abiding gun owners.
 But, in fact, residents of the states with the highest rates of gun ownership (like Louisiana and Alabama) are over twice as likely to become homicide victims as those in the states with the lowest rates of gun ownership (like Massachusetts and New Jersey).

-The gun lobby has relied largely on a study by economist John Lott in arguing for loosening restrictions on concealed weapons, yet Lott’s work has been ripped to shreds by more than a dozen independent scholars, and Lott himself has confessed to fraudulently creating a fictional former student – “Mary Rosh” — who he used, in repeated on-line postings, to praise his own work and his teaching.
+The gun lobby has relied largely on a study by economist John Lott in arguing for loosening restrictions on concealed weapons, yet Lott’s work has been ripped to shreds by more than a dozen independent scholars.

 The gun industry claims licensed gun dealers have nothing to do with illegal guns, yet cannot explain why almost 60% of guns traced to crime originate with 1% of licensed gun dealers.